I stumbled on this interesting post about User-Centric Language (UCL): https://goo.gl/uz9421

-I’ve stumbled on this interesting post: https://goo.gl/uz9421 about the User-Centric Language (UCL).
-As soon as I’ve read the first lines I was already able to find a lot of common use-cases with the fintech scenario.
+As soon as I read the first lines, I was able to find many common use cases in the fintech scenario.

-Applying a User-Centric Language instead of the technical jargon is one of the biggest challenges a designer has to face, while is providing fintech products.
+Applying User-Centric Language instead of technical jargon is one of the biggest challenges a designer faces when providing fintech products.

-Especially in the “retail bank” (click here if you want to know what a retail bank is) world, the issue is related not only to the technical naming convention such as:
+Especially in the “retail bank” (click here if you want to know what a retail bank is) world, the issue is related not only to the technical naming conventions such as:

 - the product names, most of those names are not easy to understand for the customers (eg mortgage vs loan)